oracle/tribuo/docs/Internals.md

 `ImmutableOutputInfo`, and the model parameters are supplied to the appropriate model constructor, and the trained `Model` is returned.

-`Model`s are immutable, apart from test time parameters such as inference batch size, number of inference threads, choice of threading backend etc.
+`Model`s are immutable, apart from parameters which control test time behaviour such as inference batch size, number of inference threads, choice of threading backend etc.

 ### Evaluation
 Once an `Evaluator` of the appropriate type has been constructed (either